-- (a) Overhead powerlines.
-The employer must train each employee specified in §1926.1408(g) and §1926.1410(m) in the topics listed in §1926.1408(g). - (b) Signal persons.
-The employer must train each employee who will be assigned to work as a signal persons who does not meet the requirements of §1926.1428(c) in the areas addressed in that paragraph. - (c) Operators-(1) Operators-in-Training for equipment where certification or qualification is required by this subpart.
-The employer must train each operator-in-training in the areas addressed in §1926.1427(j).
-The employer must provide re-training if the operator-in-training does not pass a qualification or certification test. - (2) Transitional Period.
-During the four-year phase-in period for operator certification or qualification, as provided in §1926.1427(k), employers must train each operator who has not yet been certified or qualified in the areas addressed in §1926.1427(j). - (3) Operators excepted from the requirements of §1926.1427.
-The employer must train each operator excepted under §1926.1427(a) from the requirements of §1926.1427 on the safe operation of the equipment the operator will be using. - (4) The employer must train each operator of the equipment covered by this subpart in the following practices: - (i) On friction equipment, whenever moving a boom off a support, first raise the boom a short distance (sufficient to take the load of the boom) to determine if the boom hoist brake needs to be adjusted.
+(a) Overhead powerlines.
+The employer must train each employee specified in §1926.1408(g) and §1926.1410(m)

+in the topics listed in §1926.1408(g).

+- (b) Signal persons.
+The employer must train each employee who will be assigned to work as a signal persons who does not meet the requirements of §1926.1428(c) in the areas addressed in that paragraph. - (c) Operators-(1) The employer must train each operator in accordance with §1926.1427(a) and (b), on the safe operation of the equipment the operator will be using. - (2).
+The employer must train each operator covered under the exception of §1926.1427(a)(2) on the safe operation of the equipment the operator will be using. - (3) The employer must train each operator of the equipment covered by this subpart in the following practices: - (i) On friction equipment, whenever moving a boom off a support, first raise the boom a short distance (sufficient to take the load of the boom) to determine if the boom hoist brake needs to be adjusted.
 On other types of equipment with a boom, the same practice is applicable, except that typically there is no means of adjusting the brake; if the brake does not hold, a repair is necessary.
 See §1926.1417(f) and (j) for additional requirements. - (ii) Where available, the manufacturer's emergency procedures for halting unintended equipment movement. - (d) Competent persons and qualified persons.
 The employer must train each competent person and each qualified person regarding the requirements of this subpart applicable to their respective roles. - (e) Crush/pinch points.
 The employer must train each employee who works with the equipment to keep clear of holes, and crush/pinch points and the hazards addressed in §1926.1424 (Work area control). - (f) Tag-out.
 The employer must train each operator and each additional employee authorized to start/energize equipment or operate equipment controls (such as maintenance and repair employees), in the tag-out and start-up procedures in §§1926.1417(f) and (g). - (g) Training administration.
-(1) The employer must evaluate each employee required to be trained under this subpart to confirm that the employee understands the information provided in the training.

-- (2) The employer must provide refresher training in relevant topics for each employee when, based on the conduct of the employee or an evaluation of the employee's knowledge, there is an indication that retraining is necessary. - (3) Whenever training is required under subpart CC, the employer must provide the training at no cost to the employee.
+(1) The employer must evaluate each employee required to be trained under this subpart to confirm that the employee understands the information provided in the training. - (2) The employer must provide refresher training in relevant topics for each employee when, based on the conduct of the employee or an evaluation of the employee's knowledge, there is an indication that retraining is necessary. - (3) Whenever training is required under subpart CC, the employer must provide the training at no cost to the employee.